SpiffInc/polyn-cli/lib/polyn/templates/README.md

    rather than using Homebrew to install Terraform.
 3. Ensure Docker & Docker Compose is installed
 4. [Install the Polyn CLI]()
+5. Call `polyn tf_init` if this is the first time using terraform in the codebase.
-5. Call `polyn up`.
+6. Call `polyn up`.
 By default this will run in `development` mode, which will start the NATS server, configure it via Terraform, and update the Polyn Event Registry.

 ## Streams